wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 WP e-Commerce Catalog Visibility and Email Inquiry Lite is very simple to set up.
 Once you have installed and activated go to you wp_admin dashboard Settings > Store > Catalog Visibility Tab.

-= Compatibility =

-Please note that WP e-Commerce Catalog Visibility and Email Inquiry requires that you have <strong>WP e-Commerce version 3.8.8.5 and after</strong> to work.
-Older versions of WP e-Commerce do not support the functions to hook the email inquiry button to the add to cart button.
+= WP e-Commerce Version Compatibility =Please note that WP e-Commerce Catalog Visibility and Email Inquiry requires that you have <strong>WP e-Commerce version 3.8.8.5 and after</strong> to work.
+Older versions of WP e-Commerce do not support the functions to hook the email inquiry button to the add to cart button.= WP e-Commerce Theme Compatibility =Whilst you might have version 3.8.8.5 your theme may still use an earlier version of code.
+For the Email Inquiry button to show on the single product pages and products pages you must ensure that it has this code do_action('wpsc_product_form_fields_begin') and do_action('wpsc_product_form_fields_end') in these files:wpsc-grid_view.phpwpsc-list_view.phpwpsc-products_page.phpwpsc-single_product.php

 = Documentation =